 A novel can become a deflated punchbag, but you can pump air back into it.

-Medical opinion; apply treatments as follows.
+Medical opinion: apply treatments as follows.

-For less severe cases; cut, cut, cut.
+For less severe cases: cut, cut, cut.
 Everything not strictly necessary MUST go.
 Enjoy the artistry of creating shape and giving new life by cutting dead wood.

-For more serious cases; set your material aside, print it out if you feel happier having it close by, and rewrite the first chapter through the eyes of a different narrator.
+For more serious cases: set your material aside, print it out if you feel happier having it close by, and rewrite the first chapter through the eyes of a different narrator.
 Try a smaller character as observer-narrator.
 Try the first person voice or the third.
 Try present tense or past.
-Try a reflective tone of voice or a defeated humourous tone.
+Try a reflective tone of voice or a defeated humorous tone.
 Change location.
 Change ages.
 Change the genders.

 The first chapter is the template for all that follows and sets the bar, so you have to get it right and once the head is out, the body will follow.

 You can rescue the novel if you can bear to beat the eggs again.
 The novel may not be dead.
 Many novels are saved by a change of perspective at the whisk end!

 Symptom: you think you have writer’s block, you just can’t write the next scene.
 You’re stuck.

 I usually diagnose this ailment quite quickly with my writers as a defect in the main character.
 You’ve either assumed they look like you and think like you so you’ve written them blandly, without mannerisms, tics or redeeming qualities; or you’ve not seen them at all, and you still can’t see them.